LinghuiiShen/DeContext/README.md

 > **In Diffusion Transformers, contextual information propagates primarily through cross-attention layers.**

 Instead of attacking the output or retraining the model, DeContext:
-- Targets **cross-attention between target and context tokens**
+- Targets cross-attention between target and context tokens
-- Injects **small, imperceptible perturbations** into the input image
+- Restricting the optimization to early, high-noise timesteps and early-to-middle, context-heavy transformer blocks
-- Suppresses identity-related attention while keeping semantics intact
+- Injects subtle perturbations into the input image and effectively detaches the contextual information

 <p align="center">
   <img src="assets/pipeline.png" width="100%">